-The negative difference between a country’s Exports and Imports of goods and services in money terms is known as the trade deficit and it is a part of the trade balance component of the balance of payments of the country for a period of time.
-As it is measured over a period of time, it is termed as a flow variable in the study of Economics.
+The negative difference between a country’s Exports and Imports of goods and services in money terms is known as the trade deficit, and it is a part of the trade balance component of the balance of payments of the country for a period of time.
+As it is measured over a period of time, it is termed a flow variable in the study of Economics.

 Understanding the Balance of Payments

-To understand the balance of trade and trade deficit and surplus, we first need to understand the balance of payments which has the following components and sub-components:
+To understand the balance of trade and trade deficit and surplus, we first need to understand the balance of payments, which has the following components and sub-components:

-It is the net of the country’s income or payments and has the following components
+It is the net of the country’s income or payments and has the following components.

 - Factor Income: The difference between interest and dividends received from foreign investments of the country and that paid to the foreign investors who have invested in the country.

 - Transfer Payments: This is the money sent back home by the country’s population working abroad.
-These are unilateral or one-directional, i.e. there are no goods or services provided in return of the same.
+These are unilateral or one-directional, i.e. there are no goods or services provided in return for the same.

-- Investments in Assets: In the current account, we record the income from and to the foreign asset investments while the actual investment is recorded under the capital account, for example, the purchase of foreign company’s stock or bonds or Greenfield investments and the reverse of the same made by foreign investors in the domestic assets.
+- Investments in Assets: In the current account, we record the income from and to the foreign asset investments while the actual investment is recorded under the capital account, for example, the purchase of foreign company’s stock or bonds or Greenfield investments, and the reverse of the same made by foreign investors in the domestic assets.

-How does Trade Deficit Work?
+How does Trade Deficit work?

 We need to understand the factors affecting the balance of trade: